Assignment 2 - Innovation Seminar

 Innovation Critique

-- Based on what the presenting team has shared, describe and explain what the innovation or technology is about.
+1. Based on what the presenting team has shared, describe and explain what the innovation or technology is about.
 Please don't regurgitate the entire presentation.
 Summarise the points and keep them unopinionated.
 (5%)

-- Was the presentation effective?
+2. Was the presentation effective?
 Did the group show that they fully internalised the presentation techniques discussed in Lecture 3 (PUNCH->WIIFY->Plan)?
 (6%)

-- What are your (original) thoughts?
+3. What are your (original) thoughts?
 (9%)

 The fun part is that the assignment of the presentations each student has to write about will be done only AFTER all the presentations are over.
 This means that every student will have to pay attention to every presentation 😎.
-Those who like Russian Roulette are welcome to play and sleep for some presentations.
+Those who like Russian Roulette are welcome to skip and sleep for some presentations.

 You are, of course, also welcome to write about other aspects of the seminar and also about lessons learnt in addition to this assignment.
-The innovation critiques should be submitted on Coursemology by Tuesday, September 6, 2022 at 11:59 PM (i.e. the next day).
+The innovation critiques should be submitted on Coursemology by Wednesday, 13 September 2023 at 7:59 pm (i.e. the next day).

 Response and Follow-up of Critique